-In their wisdom, the Uniform Code Council assigned the Classification Number of 4 for in-house (individual business) use.
-No Vendor will be assigned a Classification Number of 4!
+In their wisdom, the Uniform Code Council reserved the leading digit of 4 for in-house (individual business) use.
+No Vendor will be assigned a vendor code beginning with a 4!
 For retail garden centers this makes it easy to assign a single UPC Bar Code for all No. 1 Wiltonii Juniper no matter who delivered them and to deal with them as one item rather than multiple items in their POS System.